railsuser2014/openobject-doc-book-en/8/8_21_Implem/8_21_Implem_support.rst

 they propose a maintenance contract supplied either direct to the end user or through partners that guarantees a quick fix to any faults discovered in the covered code.
 Although you can expect these fixes to become available to all users of the code in time, maintenance guarantees quick attention.
-And you're likely to get quicker migration support to new upgrades.
+And you are likely to get quicker migration support to new upgrades.

-If you haven't anticipated your needs with a preventive maintenance contract, the costs of migration after a few years can become significant.
-If special modules that you developed have been allowed to become too old you may eventually need a new development to your specifications.
+If you have not anticipated your needs with a preventive maintenance contract, the costs of migration after a few years can become significant.
+If special modules that you developed have been allowed to become too old you may eventually need a new development according to your specifications.

 .. index::
    single: update